epoberezkin/json-schema-consolidate/README.md

 npm install json-schema-consolidate
 ```

-json-schema-consolidate will not install any validators - you have to install the validator(s) that you use separately.
+json-schema-consolidate will not install any validators - you have to install the validator(s) that you use separately (so you don't have to update this package when you want to update validator).

 ## Usage